AndrasKovacs/pny1-assignment/DepTC.md

 More succinctly, first-class modules are (dependent) functions returning records with namespaces.

 Coq, Agda and Lean all support such modules.
-Higher-order modules combined with dependent types are extremely powerful and can easily express any [*algebraic specification*](https://en.wikipedia.org/wiki/Algebraic_specification).
+Higher-order modules combined with dependent types are very powerful and can easily express any [*algebraic specification*](https://en.wikipedia.org/wiki/Algebraic_specification).
 From now on I'll call them "Agda-style modules" and provide examples in Agda since that's I'm familiar with the most (see [this page](http://wiki.portal.chalmers.se/agda/pmwiki.php?n=ReferenceManual.Modules) for reference on Agda modules).

 Agda-style modules forbid any kind of nominal ambiguity and overloading.
 Instead, they provide the programmer extremely fine-grained control over namespaces and make it possible to assemble modules and namespaces on-the-fly.
 In Agda, it is possible to import modules inside *arbitrary expressions*, including *type annotations*, and we can declare (nested) modules even in local scope.
 We can also qualify, rename and hide imported names.